 A mandatory orientation and training for the WFU Global Abroad Ambassador program will take place prior to the beginning of the fall semester.
 If you are accepted to the program, then you will receive additional information about training.

-For information about the program, please download the information sheet below:
+For information about the program, visit the Global Abroad Ambassador page.

 If you are interested in being a Global Ambassador or have any questions about the position, please contact Anna Marter, Study Abroad advisor at firstname.lastname@example.org.